streetmix/streetmix/docs/technical/tests.rst

 Even after determining that CI is failing not because of a bug or linting problem, here are some common tips for addressing issues with the CI infrastructure.

 1. **Try running the build again.** Because CI isn't deterministic, sometimes running it a second time with no changes will cause it to pass.
 This is commonly the issue when the Selenium smoke test fails.
-2. **Check the status of third-party services.** For instance, we use Sauce Labs to run the Selenium smoke test.
-If Sauce Labs is failing, check their status to see if their service is running properly, and try again when service is restored.
-Sometimes, TravisCI itself has issues, so also be sure to check `TravisCI status <https://www.traviscistatus.com/>`_.
+2. **Check the status of third-party services.** Sometimes, TravisCI itself has issues, so also be sure to check `TravisCI status <https://www.traviscistatus.com/>`_.
 3. **Check to make sure MongoDB is accepting connections.** A running MongoDB service is required for end-to-end testing.
 TravisCI have reported `an intermittent issue with MongoDB not accepting connections <https://docs.travis-ci.com/user/database-setup/#mongodb-does-not-immediately-accept-connections>`_, which can only be solved by injecting an artificial wait time.
 We have encountered this in the past, although we currently do not routinely experience this.
 However, there is always a possibility this issue can return.